 (I’ll meet you at the front doors.)
 It was shocking when her heart stuttered at the mere thought of seeing Ian.
 She forced her mind to dwell on something else.

-Ian was already standing outside the bridge when Eena arrived, his back propped against the wall.
+Ian was standing outside the bridge when Eena arrived, his back propped against the wall.
 The moment their eyes met, he skewed the grin on his lips.
-His expression along with the leisurely pose reminded Eena of the first time she had seen him on Earth, leaning against the gold brick wall at Royal City High School.
-He had flickered repeated glances at her, watching her size him up.
+His expression, along with the leisurely pose, reminded Eena of the first time she had seen him on Earth, leaning against the gold brick wall at Royal City High School.
+He had flickered repeated glances at her that day, watching her size him up.
 Then as now, his shoulders slouched by a few degrees.

 (I don’t slouch.)